yamanidev/blog-articles/articles/lets-understand-css-inheritance.md

 I'll be writing more often on fundamental CSS concepts that must be understood for smooth sailing with CSS, otherwise you'll relate to the memes.

 Whatever you do though, don't be this guy.

 ![developer meme: hates to write CSS but still won't learn it](/images/meme-dev-humor-hate-to-write-css-but-still-not-gonna-learn.jpg)

-If you're someone that doesn't struggle with reading MDN docs, I recommend you skip this article to read the MDN one and wrap up inheritance in a few minutes: [Inheritance MDN link](https://developer.mozilla.org/en-US/docs/Web/CSS/Inheritance).
+If you're someone who doesn't struggle with reading MDN docs, I recommend you skip this article to read the MDN one and wrap up inheritance in a few minutes: [Inheritance MDN link](https://developer.mozilla.org/en-US/docs/Web/CSS/Inheritance).

 If you wish to stick around, buckle up.